General Structure and Ownership

 This is the operation and maintenance of an electricity transmission and distribution network.
 General Electricity Transmission and Distribution Business corresponds to the electricity transmission and distribution segment of the business that each of the major utilities (including their wholly-owned subsidiaries) have conducted and continue to conduct since their inception under their regional monopolies.
 Those who engage in General Electricity Transmission and Distribution Business are also required to provide ancillary services such as supply-demand adjustment and frequency control in their region.

-This is an exception to the principle of non-separation of transmission and distribution services and is the business to transmit electricity to a General Electricity Transmission and Distribution Business operator through transmission lines that the Electricity Transmission Business operator operates and maintains on its own.
-Unlike a General Electricity Transmission and Distribution Business operator, an electricity transmission business operator is not responsible for providing the ancillary services as described in the previous paragraph.
+This is the business to transmit electricity to a General Electricity Transmission and Distribution Business operator through transmission lines that the Electricity Transmission Business operator operates and maintains on its own.
+Unlike a General Electricity Transmission and Distribution Business operator and an Electricity Distribution Business operator, an Electricity Transmission Business operator is not responsible for providing ancillary services as provided by General Electricity Transmission and Distribution Business operators and Electricity Distribution Business operators.

 This is a form of electricity business which allows the Specified Electricity Transmission and Distribution Business operator to sell electricity on its own network to consumers within certain limited geographical area.